TimSusa/redux-generate/README.md

+# DEPRECATED
+Please consider to use redux-starter-kit.
+See for more info here: https://github.com/reduxjs/redux-starter-kit

 # Redux Generate
 Tiny library that generates sync actions and reducers out of giving one source of truth.
 You don´t have to implement all the actions for yourself.
 Redux-Generate will do that for you.
 Of course, it can be used along with async actions via "Redux-Thunk", for example.